prisma-labs/graphql-framework-experiment/README.md

 - E2E tests run in CI against every commit _after the package has been published_.
 These are preview and pr releases so its acceptable, and doing it this way provides a true smoke test of if the _real_ user journey works end to end.

 - E2E tests can be run on your machine.
 They default to working with `latest` dist-tag.
-Use `NEXUS_VERSION` env var to set the desired version to test against.
+Use `E2E_NEXUS_VERSION` env var to set the desired version to test against.

 <br>